List of administrators of British Brunei

-A list of administrators of the British protectorate of Brunei.
+This is a list of administrators of the British protectorate of Brunei.

 History

 Brunei became a British protectorate in 1888, and in 1906 a British resident was given administrative authority.
-The sultan was obligated to follow this person's advise.
+The sultan was obliged to follow his advice.
 Despite having a foreign government, Brunei's importance started to rise again in 1929 when petroleum production began.
 In place of Malay customs, traditions, and Islam, the British administration designated a British Resident to serve as the sultan's advisor in all other affairs.
 A formal constitution was formed by the 1959 Agreement, giving Brunei internal autonomy.

 By the end of 1905, Brunei had been reduced to just two tiny, independent enclaves in Sarawak, covering a total area of 5.765 m2.
 In fact, had it not been for the British Government's reluctant intervention at this point, James Brooke would have completely engulfed the Sultanate.
-In order to preserve the Monarchy, Sultan Hashim requested the British assistance in the internal administration of his nation.
-He agreed to receive a British officer, to be called the Resident, who opinions was to be received and acted upon on all matters under the Anglo-Brunei Treaty of 1905-1906.
-Up until 1959, successive Residents who had been originally seconded from the Malayan Civil Service (M.C.S.) were in charge of running Brunei.
+In order to preserve the monarchy, Sultan Hashim requested British assistance in the internal administration of his nation.
+He agreed to receive a British officer, to be called the Resident, who opinions were to be received and acted upon on all matters under the Anglo-Brunei Treaty of 1905–1906.
+Until 1959, successive Residents, who had originally been seconded from the Malayan Civil Service, were in charge of running Brunei.